HariSekhon/Knowledge-Base/windows.md

 This conveniently also reconnects if you leave the app running and move locations / wifi as a digital nomad or even just going home.

+On Mac use the `Cmd` key as the Windows key.

+## Screenshots

+Screenshots can be tricky when using WVD above from a Mac as the Print Screen key isn't available on Mac and shortcuts like `Windows`-`Shift`-`S` don't work.

+Pull up the Snipping Tool from the task search and use that to take a screenshot of a given area.

+On Mac hit the `Cmd` key to go to the task bar search and then type `snip` and enter.

+Once the Snipping Tool is up, click New and then drag a selection window and save it as a screenshot file to share.

 ## Commands

 Show the current time: